 Holiday Inspired Terpenes

 The holiday season can be a treat for the senses!

-Typically, this time of year would bring the feeling of warm woolen mittens and cold winter air.
-Candlelight, twinkling lights and brightly coloured packages are a common sight during the holidays.
-The sounds of sleigh bells and friendly neighbors singing festive carols fills the night air.
+Typically, this time of year would bring the feeling of warm woollen mittens and cold winter air.
+Candlelight, twinkling lights and brightly coloured packages are common sights during the holidays.
+The sounds of sleigh bells and friendly neighbours singing festive carols fills the night air.
 Traditional meals and treats are made especially for the occasion, to satisfy taste buds.
 For many people, the mix of roasting chestnuts, fresh pine and warm apple cider often represent the aroma of the season.

 These aromas are made possible by essential oils found in a variety of plants and insects, which are called terpenes.
-Compounds which are also present in cannabis, making some strains perfect for enjoying the holiday season.
+Compounds are also present in cannabis, making some strains perfect for enjoying the holiday season.
 Learn about the basics of terpenes by visiting this informative article on THE LEAF.
-Below is a shortlist of these holiday inspired terpenes and the regulated products available in Canada now.
+Below is a shortlist of these holiday-inspired terpenes and the regulated products available in Canada now.